Review: The Lovers, the Liars, and Me by DeAndra Davis

 An epic middle-grade memoir about sisterhood and coming-of-age in the three years leading up to the Bosnian Genocide.

 Three Summers is the story of five young cousins who grow closer than sisters as ethnic tensions escalate over three summers in 1980s Bosnia.
-They navigate the joys and pitfalls of adolescence on their family’s little island in the middle of the Una River. … Continue reading
+They navigate the joys and pitfalls of adolescence on their family’s little island in the middle of the … Continue reading

 Review: The Lost Year by Katherine Marsh